codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/2022-01-16-vuepress-tutorial-3.md

 ## Next Steps

-In the next tutorial we'll be going over each directory and file in more detail as well as the recommended [directory structure](https://vuepress.vuejs.org/guide/directory-structure.html) for a [VuePress](https://vuepress.vuejs.org/) site.
+In the next tutorial we'll be summarizing our current directory structure as well as going over the recommended [directory structure](https://vuepress.vuejs.org/guide/directory-structure.html) for a [VuePress](https://vuepress.vuejs.org/) site.